glompos21/antenna_tracker/Readme.md

 ![bearing](./images/bearing_6707.png)

+- 8 x M3x6 (I got a M3x10 and file it)
+- 12 x M3x10
+- 8 x M3x20
-- Various M3 bolts TBD
+- 8 x M3 nut and washer
+- 2x M3x6 Screw without Head
+- 2.5mm drill bit.
+Used to set the hole for the small_spur_gear_double_helix
-- M3 heat insert
+- 12x M3 heat insert

 # Tolerance
 Print the part tolerance_test_print to test the tolerance of your 3D printer for the interal (VarSet.Base_bearing_inside_diameter_with_tolerance) and external (VarSet.Base_bearing_outside_diameter_with_tolerance) diameter of bearing.